OpenWonderLabs/SwitchBotAPI/README.md

 ## Getting Started
 Please follow these steps,
 1. Download the SwitchBot app on App Store or Google Play Store

 2. Register a SwitchBot account and log in into your account

 3. Generate an Open Token within the app
+  For app version ≥ V9.0,
+  a) Go to Profile > Preferences > About
+  b) Tap App Version 10 times.
+Developer Options will show up
+  c) Tap Developer Options
+  d) Tap Get Token

+  For app version < V9.0,
-a) Go to Profile > Preference
+  a) Go to Profile > Preferences
   b) Tap App Version 10 times.
 Developer Options will show up
   c) Tap Developer Options
   d) Tap Get Token

 4. Roll up your sleeves and get your hands dirty with SwitchBot OpenAPI!

 ## Authentication